Mel0nABC/mlncommander/README.md

 - Watchdog, monitors changes in browsers, both local and external
 - Favorite directories for each browser
 - Settings to automatically minimize copy, move, duplicate, compress and decompress options

+# V1.01

 - Managing permissions, owners, and groups of files and folders.
 - Options on the right button, on files or explorers
+- Select themes, new ones should go to /usr/share/themes

 ## Motivation